Usability Engineering and Evaluation: Achieving Efficiency in a User-Centered World

 - Help and documentation – Any information should be easily searched and addressed step by step.
 Get rid of long, boring manuals and address the most relevant questions right away.
 Evernote, for instance, categorizes questions by type: getting started, tutorials, and troubleshooting.

-To evaluate the informational architecture of your product, use card sorting.
+To evaluate the information architecture of your product, use card sorting.
 With this method, the target audience is offered an opportunity to categorize content in the most logical and comfortable way using cards.
 By providing your audience with a series of topics, you will determine how well users understand the connections between the topics and which ones they prioritize.

 You can conduct card sorting both face-to-face with a group of users or remotely, via online sorting software.
 However, the latter won’t allow you to witness the immediate reaction or follow a user’s thought process.